Underwurlde: Legacy

 In the early 1990s, Your Sinclair rated the game within the top fifth of their top 100 ZX Spectrum games.
-The magazine said that Underwurlde was the most simultaneously loved and hated game of its era—though Sabreman's invulnerability to direct damage was novel, the Your Sinclair also recalled the game's "stratospheric level of frustration".
-Their readers, however, ranked the game near the bottom of their top 100 games for the platform.
+Stuart Campbell wrote that Underwurlde was the most simultaneously loved and hated game of its era—though Sabreman's invulnerability to direct damage was novel, Campbell also recalled the game's "stratospheric level of frustration".
+The magazine's readers, however, ranked the game near the bottom of their top 100 games for the platform.
 Underwurlde was later included in the 2015 Xbox One retrospective compilation Rare Replay, wherein critics rated it among the worst of the 30 titles by Ultimate Play the Game and its successor, Rare.
 Kyle Hilliard (Game Informer) wrote that Ultimate's early games, such as Underwurlde, fared the worst in the package, though he was glad they were included.
 "By today's standards," began New Zealand newspaper The Nelson Mail, "the likes of ...
 Underwurlde are so clunky and archaic that they are almost laughably impenetrable; strange relics from a bygone era that serve only to illustrate how far the industry has progressed."